mintea-code/researchpapers/README.md

-# Trends in research papers
+# Trends in SMU research papers (CORE dataset)

+For an overview of this project, please refer to the document SMUCoreNotebook.md.